Recently asked questions relating to ITL Mortgages transfer of equity

 Would you like us to draw up a Declaration of Trust.
-If so are you happy to pay for the further fee (beyond the Transfer of Equity fee)?
+If so are you happy to incur the additional fee (beyond the Transfer of Equity fee)?

 General Advice to read in conjunction with the above ITL Mortgages transfer of equity Info :

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the ITL Mortgages conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of the lease.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your lawyer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.